Cybersecurity Trend: IT/OT Convergence Creates New Security Career Paths

 For cybersecurity careers, IT/OT convergence creates a distinct specialization.
 Security professionals who understand Purdue model network segmentation, ICS-specific protocols (Modbus, DNP3, OPC-UA), and the safety implications of disrupting physical processes fill a critical niche.
 These professionals command premium salaries because the talent pool is small and the consequences of OT security failures can include physical harm.

 Certification paths in OT security are maturing.
 GICSP (Global Industrial Cyber Security Professional) from GIAC remains the most recognized ICS security certification.
 ISA/IEC 62443 certification targets industrial automation security.
 CompTIA Security+ and CySA+ provide the IT security foundation, and specialized ICS training from SANS (ICS515, ICS410) fills the gap.
+What I tell engineers asking about this path: start by reading the 62443 standard even before you take a formal course, because 62443's security level (SL) concept reshapes how you think about acceptable risk.
+It forces you to ask "what is the worst physical outcome if this cell zone is compromised" in a way that IT-side risk models rarely do.

 The Bureau of Labor Statistics does not break out OT security as a separate occupation, but industry surveys consistently show OT security professionals earning 10-20% more than their IT-only counterparts at comparable experience levels.
 Federal sector OT security roles are particularly well-compensated due to the classified nature of some environments and the critical infrastructure mandate from CISA.